F3real/F3real.github.io/content/pwn_adventure_sourcery_2.md

 end_invalid:
 ~~~

-If we look at the `verify_code` function carefully we see, that key is calculated based on first 4 characters.
+If we look at the `verify_code` function carefully we see, that the key is calculated based on the first 4 characters.
 There is a lot of code, but basically there are just 2 unrolled for loops.
-If you don't want to look at assembly C solver will give you good overview of way in which key is being calculated.
+If you don't want to look at assembly, C solver will give you a good overview of the way in which the key is being calculated.

-But still this challenge took some time to solve mostly due to bug caused by not properly emulating 8 bit addition.
+But still, this challenge took some time to solve mostly due to bug caused by not properly emulating 8 bit addition.
 To track it down I actually had to write inline assembly version of the same code.

 C solver: